 Other foods that start off soft and pliable - like ice cream cone shells, pizzelles, or krumkake - can be draped over a wooden spoon handle to create a fillable taco-like shape.

 When a recipe calls for reducing a liquid by half (or any amount), how do you actually judge that reduction?
 If you're looking down into a pot, it's hard to judge the depth of liquid.
 But you can measure it.
 You don't need a ruler, though.
 Just dip the handle of your wooden spoon into the liquid, just like you use a dipstick to measure the oil in your car.
 Then mark the line - use a rubber band, or make a little mark with a food-safe marker.
 Or some liquids will stick to the handle well enough that you might not need to mark it at all.

 Then, when you think you've reduced enough, just let that spoon take another dip and compare the new line to the old one.
-(Of course, if you want to use a ruler, we've got a great one here.
-Includes an at-a-glance conversion table for all your needs in the kitchen)

 It's a jar!

 There's an old joke - when is a door not a door?
 When it's ajar.
 Sometimes you need to leave your oven door slightly ajar for a recipe, but if you're moving around in the kitchen, there's always a chance you'll bump the door and close it accidentally.
 A wooden spoon stuck in the door will keep it open.